EXCLUSIVE-Applus draws takeover interest from Apollo, Apax

 Still, private equity firms globally are seeking to take advantage of depressed valuations on stock markets to deploy their $1.2 trillion cashpile.

-Applus shares, which trade in Madrid, are down more than a quarter since the pandemic struck in 2020 and more than half from its peak just after its initial public offering in 2014.
+Before today's news Applus shares, which trade in Madrid, had fallen by more than a quarter since the pandemic struck in 2020, and by more than half from their peak just after its initial public offering in 2014.

 According to accounting firm EY, so far this year take-private transactions have made up more than 80% of private equity activity by value.